Semiconductors in Automotive Technology: A Complete Guide to Modern Vehicle Electronics

 3. Underestimating Reliability Needs

-4. Lack of Understanding of Types
+4. Lack of Understanding About Types

 5. Rapid Technology Changes